 Interested in pumping to keep your milk supply up?
 Read the Lansinoh SmartPump review to see if this one’s right for you.

-This is a sponsored Lansinoh SmartPump review and interview written by me on behalf of Lansinoh Laboratories.
+Disclosure: This is a sponsored Lansinoh SmartPump review and interview written by me on behalf of Lansinoh Laboratories.
 All opinions are 100% mine.
+This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

 Before I left the hospital, the nurses encouraged me to pump from day one to encourage milk supply.
 Once I was home, I pumped so others could feed the babies as well.
 I was also able to get a break from nursing.
 And if you have a low supply, pumping is a fantastic way to “trick” your body that you need more.